Kenneth P. Bogart

 - 200 pages, 6 chapters, 3 supplemental sections

-- Over 400 exercises, many with links to online hints
+- Over 400 exercises, many with hints

-- For more information and to download
+- For more information and to access PDF or online version

 As the title suggests this book is designed for a “discovery method” course.
 The heart of the book is the hundreds of exercises that guide the student through the key ideas of enumerative combainatorics and a brief introduction to graph theory.
 The exercises are marked with special symbols to indicate their role in the course, for example, whether they are essential or motivational.
 The chapter titles are